-Results 1–10 of 31 for "Psychology Topic"X related to "In Brief: December 2010" Refine Your Search Refine Your Search TopicTherapy (7)Human rights (4)Teens (4)Children (3)Emotional health (3) 34 more... [+] Ethics (3)Stress (3)Disability (2)Parenting (2)Personality (2)Sleep (2)Testing issues (2)Trauma (2)Women & men (2)ADHD (1)Aging (1)Alzheimer's (1)Anxiety (1)Autism (1)Depression (1)Education (1)Hate crimes (1)Health disparities (1)Intelligence (1)Kids & the media (1)Law & psychology (1)Natural disasters (1)Obesity (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Sexuality (1)Shyness (1)Socioeconomic status (1)Sport & exercise (1)Suicide (1)Violence (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 31 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
-Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 2.Kids & the MediaEven very young children in our society get a big daily dose of television, video games and music lyrics.
-While such media can provide education and entertainment, they can also result in aggressive attitudes and violent behavior.Psychology Topic 3.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
-Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic 4.SuicideSuicide is the act of killing yourself, most often as a result of depression or other mental illness.
-Learn about suicide warning signs and steps to prevent suicide.Psychology Topic 5.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
-Includes resilience tips for teens and communication tips for parents.Psychology Topic 6.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic 7.RaceAccording to research by psychologists and others, prejudice and discrimination are still problems in American society.
+Results 1–10 of 31 for "Psychology Topic"X related to "In Brief: December 2010" Refine Your Search Refine Your Search TopicTherapy (6)Children (3)Emotional health (3)Stress (3)Teens (3) 33 more... [+] Trauma (3)Women & men (3)Ethics (2)Human rights (2)Parenting (2)Testing issues (2)Violence (2)ADHD (1)Aging (1)Alzheimer's (1)Bipolar disorder (1)Death & dying (1)Depression (1)Disability (1)Education (1)Hate crimes (1)Health disparities (1)Intelligence (1)Kids & the media (1)Lesbian, gay, bisexual, transgender (1)Military (1)Natural disasters (1)Obesity (1)Personality (1)Post-traumatic Stress Disorder (1)Race (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Sleep (1)Socioeconomic status (1)Sport & exercise (1)Suicide (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 31 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.SuicideSuicide is the act of killing yourself, most often as a result of depression or other mental illness.
+Learn about suicide warning signs and steps to prevent suicide.Psychology Topic 2.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
+Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 3.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
+Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic 4.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
+Includes resilience tips for teens and communication tips for parents.Psychology Topic 5.Kids & the MediaEven very young children in our society get a big daily dose of television, video games and music lyrics.
+While such media can provide education and entertainment, they can also result in aggressive attitudes and violent behavior.Psychology Topic 6.RaceAccording to research by psychologists and others, prejudice and discrimination are still problems in American society.
 Research also shows that contact between people of different racial and ethnic backgrounds can reduce stereotyping and prejudice.Psychology Topic 7.Health DisparitiesHealth disparities occur when differences in health status exist between one population group in comparison to a more advantaged group, and most address issues of social justice and equity.
 Learn more about APA research and where to get help.Psychology Topic 8.SleepMillions of people don’t get enough sleep (such as by suffering from insomnia), resulting in such problems as daytime sleepiness, poor decision-making, interference with learning, and accidents.
-Learn how to be better rested.Psychology Topic Previous 1 2 3 ...
+Learn how to be better rested.Psychology Topic 9.EthicsIn psychology, APA’s Ethical Principles of Psychologists and Code of Conduct lays out standards for psychologists and identifies behaviors that deserve punishment.
+Psychology Topic 10.Testing IssuesInformation about psychological testing issues, including the development, creation, administration, scoring and interpretation of psychological tests of abilities such as intelligence or aptitudes; personality (e.g., traits, attitudes); and mental health, including neurological disorders.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 31 for "Psychology Topic"X related to "In Brief: December 2010"